JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 }
 ```

-Both projects produce the feed with code — but in completely different ways:
+In both projects, you build the feed with code — but in completely different ways:

-* The Eleventy version configures parameters for a feed-generation plugin whose internal workings are opaque to you.
+* In Eleventy you produce the feed with code that configures parameters for a feed-generation plugin whose internal workings are opaque to you.
 Your ability to customize that feed is limited to the extent the plugin's developers have correctly anticipated your needs.
-* The Origami version creates a feed from scratch.
-That fragment above is _doing the work the Eleventy plugin does_.
+* In Origami you produce the feed with code that creates the feed.
+That Origami code above is _doing the work the Eleventy plugin does_.
 Your ability to customize that feed is limited to the extent you can describe what you want in code.

 This is the same difference between looking at numbers in Intuit QuickBooks and Microsoft Excel.
 The former is configured; the latter lets you calculate whatever you want.
 Configuration is generally sold as simpler than coding — but for creating sites, I argue that overall coding is simpler than configuration.